Gh0stAn0n/analyzer/README.md

 - the required dependencies and libraries will be scanned and any missing packages will be installed automatically.

-- use -i for info, for the script resume, type [sudo] bash  / ./analyzer -i
+- use -i for info for the script resume, type [sudo] bash  / ./analyzer -i

-- use -h for help, for the script usage, type [sudo] bash  / ./analyzer -h
+- use -h for help for the script usage, type [sudo] bash  / ./analyzer -h

 - help and info menu doesn't require sudo privileges.